Union Public Service Commission: Functions

 As per Art.
-320, it shall be the duty of the Union Public Service Commissions to conduct examinations for appointments to the services of the Union.
+320, it shall be the duty of the Union Public Service Commission to conduct examinations for appointments to the services of the Union.
 It shall also assist two or more states, if requested so, in framing and operating schemes of joint recruitment for any services.

 Removal and suspension

 As per Art.
-317, the chairman or any other member of a Public Service Commission shall only be removed from their office by order of the president on the ground of "misbehavior" after the Supreme Court, on a reference being made to it by the president, has, on inquiry reported that the chairman or such other member ought to be removed.
+317, the chairman or any other member of a Public Service Commission shall only be removed from their office by order of the president on the ground of "misbehavior" after the Supreme Court, on a reference being made to it by the president, has, on inquiry, reported that the chairman or such other member ought to be removed.
 The president may suspend the chairman or other members of the commission until the report of the Supreme Court is received.

 Reporting

 As per Art.
-323, it will be the duty of the Union Commission to annually present a report to the president of the work done by the commission.
-On receipt of such report, the president shall present a copy before each House of Parliament; together with a memorandum, if any, explaining the reasons why the advice of the commission was not accepted by him.
+323, it will be the duty of the Union Commission to annually present a report to the President on the work done by the commission.
+On receipt of such report, the president shall present a copy before each House of Parliament, together with a memorandum, if any, explaining the reasons why he did not accept the advice of the commission.

 The president may also remove the chairman or other member of the commission if he/she/they: